Why are cars so heavy?

 What are the practical considerations for the selection of materials for different automobile components?

-Before alternative materials such as aluminum become more mainstream, they need to prove they are comparable to steel in the following area: structural performance, manufacturability, cost, and ease of assembly.
+Before alternative materials such as aluminum become more mainstream, they need to prove they are comparable to steel in the following areas: structural performance, manufacturability, cost, and ease of assembly.
 The joining techniques used to assemble these multi-material BIWs must also be rapid, robust, and reliable.
 Joining is an important consideration for automotive engineering while designing a vehicle structure.
 This is a result of joints being commonly the weakest areas in the BIW and is often the failure initiation location.

 As automakers look to transition from a mono-material BIW to a multi-material BIW, joining turns into an even more important factor.
 This is because the different materials might not be compatible with each other.
 Some of the biggest factors engineers must monitor when designing a multi-material BIW are material surface characteristics, dimensional variations, thermal expansion rate, corrosion, and assembly stresses [6].